-The decrease in capital assets is attributed primarily to depreciation in the current year exceeding capital cost.
+The slight increase in capital assets is attributed primarily to current year capital purchases exceeding current year depreciation.

 The increase in other assets is attributed primarily to an increase in cash and cash equivalents and payments due from other governments for grants and other funding.